 The Bottom Line

 If you only need a transcript once, YouTube's built-in feature plus a few minutes of cleanup is fine.
-If you transcribe videos regularly, or you want summaries and notes alongside the raw text, a dedicated tool will pay back its cost within a few uses.
-If you are a developer who values privacy, local Whisper is genuinely good.
+If you transcribe regularly, or you want summaries and notes alongside the text, a dedicated tool pays back its cost within a few uses.
+If you're a developer who values privacy, local Whisper is genuinely good.

 Related guides: YouTube transcript generator 2026, how to turn YouTube videos into study notes, and free YouTube to text converter.